+Complete the OFFEROR ATTESTATION (below) and submit with its Proposal by October 2, 2023.

 AHCCCS/DMPS will review all information, make its determination, complete the AHCCCS Determination portion of this form, and provide the completed form to RFPYH24-0001@azahcccs.gov.
 Questions regarding use of APEP shall be submitted to: AHCCCS/DMPS dmpsproviderenrollmentunit@azahcccs.gov.